victormeloasm/TaylorSeriesC/README.md

 If you encounter any issues or have further questions, please feel free to reach out.

-## <b>ALL THE VERSIONS ARE IN /BIN ALREADY COMPILED WITH GCC AND CODEBLOCKS, UPX AND ZIP WAS USED TO MAKE IT SMALLER.
+## <b>ALL THE VERSIONS ARE ALREADY COMPILED INSIDE THE /DEBUG/BIN FOLDER WITH GCC AND CODEBLOCKS, UPX AND ZIP WAS USED TO MAKE IT SMALLER.
 FEEL FREEE TO COMPILE AGAIN!</b>

 ## References